 Social Justice Action Statement

-“Creating the Beloved Community: the Quest for Character, Civility and Community“
+“Creating the Beloved Community: The Quest for Character, Civility, and Community”

 WHO WE ARE: Fighting Back Partnership is a 501c3 nonprofit organization committed to preventing and ending poverty and its effects in Vallejo and throughout Solano County